GO0dspeed/Attack-Surface-Discovery/README.md

 * Copy of recon-ng installed
 * Copy of recon-cli installed (recon-ng CLI)
 * Copy of NMAP for active scanning
+* Copy of EyeWitness added to PATH (easy way is to use a symlink to your EyeWitness install)
 * Python 3.x

 ## Installation